 When designing flip images or animations, multiple factors should be considered.
 Things like contrast, color, the number of images, lens material and the expectations of the artist all play a role in the effectiveness of the final print.
 Finding the right balance sometimes involves a tradeoff, like reducing the number of frames for the purpose of clarity.

 Some of the most effective lenticular prints are two image flips.
 There are few complications with two-flip lenticulars, the effect is usually crisp and predictable.
 Higher image counts can be used for flips and animations as well, up to 15 frames, but the effectiveness depends heavily on the kind of imagery used.
-At very high image counts, like 30 images, individual frames are no longer discernable and the print does not appear to change at all.
+At very high image counts, like 30 images, individual frames may no longer be discernible and the print may not appear to change at all.
 It is usually recommend that the most animation be done with the least number of frames, though again this depends on the intention of the artist and factors that don't lend to easy generalization.
 If only as a starting point for experimentation 2-5 frames should be considered a reasonable number of flips for most projects.

 The condition where images bleed from one frame to another is called ghosting.
 Many people prefer to minimize ghosting although some see it as a creative variable and use it accordingly.
 The three things that increase the appearance of ghosting are high numbers of frames, images with high contrast and solid flat areas of color.
 It is therefore advisable for those who wish to reduce its presence use few frames of medium contrast, patterned images.